-Every 19 seconds someone in the United States sustains a traumatic brain injury (TBI).
-That adds up to 1.7 million people each year.
+Every 9 seconds someone in the United States sustains a brain injury.
+That adds up to 3.5 million people each year.
 Brain injuries range from mild to moderate to severe.
 Every injury is different, but when your brain is injured, it can affect everything: your ability to speak, focus, remember, and relate to other people.

-Through BrainLine, we seek to provide a sense of community, a place where people who care about TBI can go 24 hours a day for information, support, and ideas.
+Through BrainLine, we seek to provide a sense of community, a place where people who care about brain injury can go 24 hours a day for information, support, and ideas.